 On March 18, 1983, a masked man armed with a pistol entered Kelly’s Deli in Collingdale, Pennsylvania, and forced the owner, her daughter and two customers into a walk-in cooler.
 When three more customers came in, the gunman herded them to a rear storeroom.
-A fourth customer, 71-year-old Charles Johnston, then entered the deli.
+A fourth customer, 71-year-old David Johnston, then entered the deli.
 The gunman fatally shot him and fled with cash taken from the register.

 None of the surviving witnesses saw the gunman’s face, but most said the man was wearing a dark knit hat, a red hooded sweatshirt and a bandana that covered his face, except for his eyes.

 About an hour later, a police officer saw 18-year-old Terence McCracken standing on a street not far from the crime.
 McCracken was wearing a red hooded sweatshirt and a hat with a brim.
 He was questioned and said that earlier he had been working on a car with a friend.
 McCracken, who had no criminal record, agreed to go to a police station so police could take samples from his hands to test for gunshot residue.

 Police questioned people on the street near the deli and one, Michael Aldridge, a high school classmate of McCracken, said he had seen someone enter and leave the deli, but could not identify him.

 Three days later, after extensive police questioning, Aldridge said he recognized McCracken as the gunman.
 A search of McCracken’s home turned up a dark knit cap resembling the cap described by deli customers.
 On March 21, 1983, McCracken was arrested and charged with murder and robbery.